academic-resources/odin/objects-constructors.md

   console.log("Eh.. go to prom?")
 }
 ```
 ** If you're using constructors to make your objects it is best to define functions on the `prototype` of that object.
 Doing so means that a single instance of each function will be shared between all of the Student objects.
 If we declare the function directly in the constructor, like we did when they were first introduced, that function would be duplicated every time a new Student is created.
-In this example, that wouldn't really matter much, but in a project that is creating thousands of objects, it really can make a difference.**
+In this example, that wouldn't really matter much, but in a project that is creating thousands of objects, it really can make a difference :**

 #### ** ** Recommended Method for Prototypal Inheritance** So far you have seen several ways of making an object inherit the prototype from another object.
 At this point in history, the recommended way of setting the prototype of an object is `Object.create` ([here](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Object/create) is the documentation for that method). `Object.create` very simply returns a new object with the specified prototype and any additional properties you want to add.
 For our purposes, you use it like so:** **

 ```js